-- 44. The following requirements apply to Shopping: - 44.1 Goods, equipment and services valued from EC\$76 to EC\$54,000 shall be procured by "Shopping"; - 44.2 On receipt of an Internal Requisition with detailed specifications from the requesting programme, the Programme Manager Administrative Services will select from the CARICOM Secretariat's approved Vendors' Database, at least three suppliers of the required item(s) and solicit quotations. - 44.3 Quotations will be solicited using the standard "Request for Quotations" (RFQ), see Annex C1.
-These RFQs shall furnish quantities and specifications of the goods/services required; - 44.4 A minimum of three days shall be given for submission of quotations; - 44.5 A matrix of responses received shall be prepared for purpose of analysis and recommendation; - Where the value of goods, equipment or services being procured is equivalent to EC\$27,000 or less, the Programme Manager Administrative Services is authorised to approve the purchase;
+- 44 The following requirements apply to Shopping: - 44.1 Goods, equipment and services valued from EC\$76 to EC\$54,000 shall be procured by "Shopping"; - 44.2 On receipt of an Internal Requisition with detailed specifications from the requesting programme, the Programme Manager Administrative Services will select from the CARICOM Secretariat's approved Vendors' Database, at least three suppliers of the required item(s) and solicit quotations.
+A justification shall be provided for each shortlisted vendor. - 44.3 Quotations will be solicited using the standard "Request for Quotations" (RFQ), see Annex C1.
+These RFQs shall furnish quantities and specifications of the goods/services required; - 44.4 A minimum of three days shall be given for submission of quotations; - 44.5 A matrix of responses received shall be prepared for purpose of analysis and recommendation; - 44.6 Where the value of goods, equipment or services being procured is equivalent to EC\$27,000 or less, the Programme Manager Administrative Services is authorised to approve the purchase;

-44.7 Where the value of goods, services or equipment being procured is greater than EC\$27,000 and up to EC\$54,000 the Director Corporate Services will approve the purchase on the recommendation of the Programme Manager, Administrative Services.
+44.7 Where the value of goods, services or equipment being procured is greater than EC\$27,000 and up to EC\$54,000 the Director Corporate Services will approve the purchase on the recommendation of the Programme Manager, AdministrativeServices.